The Shroud of Turin

 reason for the Temple leaders to have paid Judas to identify Jesus at

 his arrest in the Garden of Gethsemane.
+Jesus would certainly have stood out among the disciples.

-|The man's eyebrows: As mentioned above,
+||The man's eyebrows: As mentioned above,

 Josephus apparently believed that Jesus' eyebrows were joined.
 The image of

-the man shows separate eyebrows.|
+the man shows separate eyebrows.

-|Proportions of the man's face: A
+||Proportions of the man's face: A

 person's eyes are typically very close to the midpoint between the top of